Ilhamaznumd/stroke-eda-cleansing/README.md

 - Handled **missing values** in the `bmi` column by using median imputation.
 - Ensured **data types** are appropriate for analysis.
-- Standardized categorical variables if necessary.
+- Standardize categorical variables if necessary.
 - Removed any potential data leakage or anomalies.

 ---